Skip to main content

 Experience a uniquely insightful and interactive panel session about the state of the credit union system – from a Canadian, American and global perspective.
 This panel session includes an engaging world café where every delegate will have the opportunity to share their insights, expertise and collaborate for a better, strong future for credit unions.

-Speakers: Doug MacDonald, Canadian Credit Union Expert, Joshua Herman, Founder of The Credit Union Wire, Andy Schmidt, VP, Banking Services, Moderated by Adline Noronha, Vice President, Consulting Services, CGI
+Speakers: Doug MacDonald, Canadian Credit Union Expert, Joshua Herman, Founder of The Credit Union Wire and Lewis Poe, CEO, Caspian One Open Data.
+Moderated by Adline Noronha, Vice President, Consulting Services, CGI

 What real-time payments will mean for Canadians